 Commentary topics: international finance; anti-corruption efforts; Middle Eastern affairs

 Matthew Nobles is a 2006 initiate of the University of Florida Circle of Omicron Delta Kappa.
-He is currently a member of the National Advisory Council.
+He has previously served as a member of the National Advisory Council.

 In a prior life, Matt was an enthusiastic student leader on campus at the University of Florida and was inducted to the UF Hall of Fame in 2007 for his contributions to student life.
 These included serving as president of the Florida Cicerones (the official ambassadors of UF); four years of service with the Department of Housing as a resident assistant and then hall director; serving with the Freshmen Orientation staff; and, serving as a Warrington Finance Scholar with the business school.

 Matt currently serves as a volunteer consultant for social enterprises in the Middle East, helping them to build their business models and unlock exponential growth for their companies.
 Matt is passionate about helping startup founders build profitable enterprises, while focusing on the pro-social mission and impact of each enterprise.